-If the applicant does not present documentation, presume that the person is in the status he or she claims until he or she has been provided an opportunity to present the appropriate documentation.
+If the applicant does not present documentation and his or her status has not been verified through the FDSH, the FEP must presume that the person is in the status he or she claims until he or she has been provided an opportunity to present the appropriate documentation.
 This is also the case if the applicant presents a document that:

-- 1. Does not appear to be genuine;
+- Does not appear to be genuine;

-- 2. Does not apply to person presenting it; or
+- Does not apply to the person presenting it; or

-- 3. Is expired.
+- Is expired.

-The FEP should refer the individual to the local USCIS office to obtain documentation of status.
+If the applicant does not have documentation of their immigration status, the FEP should refer the individual to the local USCIS office to obtain it.
 In cases involving participants who are hospitalized or medically disabled, or who can otherwise show good cause for their inability to present documentation and for whom securing such documentation would constitute undue hardship, the FEP must make every effort to assist the individual in obtaining the required documentation.